nevillejackson/Unix/antiX/02antiX25.md

 ```
 ln -s /etc/sv/ssh /etc/runit/runsvdir/default/
 ```
 Yes runit uses links to enable services.
-Once a service is linked, it will automatically start immediatelt,  it will always start at boot, and if it stops it will be restarted.
+Once a service is linked, it will automatically start immediately,  it will always start at boot, and if it stops it will be restarted.
 That is called 'supervision' of services.
 Runit has supervision.
-What we did `adding` a servie with the GUI is equivalent to making the above symlink.
+What we did `adding` a service with the GUI is equivalent to making the above symlink.

 That is all there is to it.
 The biggest headache with runit is that every distro puts its service files in different locations.
 There is no standard layout.